mconlon17/vivo-pump/README.md

 The Pump API *does not* include the `vivopump` functions and their calling sequences.
 The `vivopump` software is provided solely to serve the Pump as ancillary/internal functions of the Pump and may be refactored without altering the semantic versioning of the Pump.

+# The Pump Wiki

+[The Pump Wiki](https://github.com/mconlon17/vivo-pump/wiki) describes the Pump, its API, test cases, its use in software, and its use via the command tool Simple VIVO.
+Simple VIVO is described in detail -- usage, examples, and extending examples.
+Together, the Pump and Simple VIVO provide a method for standardizing and simplifying data management in VIVO.